seancdavis/seancdavis-com/www/src/blog/posts/2021-04-29-10-unspoken-developer-truths.md

 But, if you're going to generalize (which is fine), it's important to know when something is out of your wheelhouse.
 Or even when it would be more valuable to hire an expert to help.
 For example, I know a lot about SEO.
 But not enough.
 And I don't really like doing it.
 So, whenever it comes up in conversation, I typically suggest we hire someone to help do research and run reports.
 Someone who does that all day every day.
 Because we'll get much more value that way.

-## #10: The best tech companies are rarely the ones you’ve heard of
+## #10: The best tech companies are rarely the ones you've heard of

-> The best tech companies are rarely the ones you’ve heard of.
+> The best tech companies are rarely the ones you've heard of.
 >
 > \- [@laurieontech](https://twitter.com/laurieontech/status/1377069423824097281)